Otavalo Ecuador – Things to do beyond the Market

 You know I don’t like to support places that breed wild animals in captivity, but there are exceptions, which is when they do it with the purpose to rescue the less fortunate ones that for many different reasons, would not be able to survive in the wilderness.

-This is what Parque Condor does, they rescue any kinds of raptors and give them a home, but not only.
-Sometimes they make sure they are in the conditions to mate and the help the small ones to get back into their own natural environments.
+This is what Parque Condor does, they rescue all kinds of raptors and give them a home, but not only.
+Sometimes they make sure they are in the conditions to mate and help the small ones to get back into their own natural environments.

 The center is open from Wednesday through Sunday and during these days at 11.30 am and 3.30 pm they have a sort of show, where the founder show some of the species they have, and let them fly, explaining in a funny and entertaining way about their nature, behavior and their life in general and what brought them there.